Statements that all plastics display estrogenic activity are simply not true. |

 Safety Testing page.
 Or download the safety research

 white paper to see the battery of tests conducted by independent third-party laboratories to evaluate the safety of Eastman Tritan™ copolyester for potential estrogenic or androgenic activity.
 For more information about Eastman Tritan™ copolyester and your concerns about plastics.
-Send us an

-email to share your thoughts or ask us questions.
+Contact Us to share your thoughts or ask us questions.

 Eastman works closely with its customers to ensure they are aware of the extensive testing, the scientific approach, as well as the reputation of the labs that conducted the research on Tritan.